cryogars/CryoPit/README.md

 # ❄ CryoPit

 A snow-pit data logger for field snow science built by the [CryoGARS research group](https://www.cryogars.com/) at the Department of Geosciences, Boise State University.
 CryoPit is a browser-based, OS-agnostic web app.
-This means that the app should run fine on any modern browser Mac, Linux, and Windows.
+This means that the app should run fine on any modern browser on Mac, Linux, and Windows.
 A [Flask](https://flask.palletsprojects.com/) (Python) backend handles storage and CSV export, while HTML/CSS/JavaScript frontend runs the form, live profile plots, and coordinate conversion entirely in the browser.
 CryoPit is designed so any institution or research group can deploy and adapt it.

 ---